jmgurvitch/art-of-data/descriptive_stats.md

 2. Identify a feasible sampling frame.
 3. Is this data _ordinal_ or _nominal_?
 Explain.
 4. Using your answer above, explain why it would _not_ make sense to find the _mean_ ice cream flavor.
 Would it make sense to find the mode?

+  It also may not make sense to find the mode alone, as it only shows the most prevalent value.
+If we have 1000 chocolate fans and 1001 vanilla fans, we still will learn nothing about the popularity of chocolate.

 ### Frequency Distributions
 1. What is a **frequency distribution**?